vbhosale11/Tindog/README.md

 # Tindog-
-A responsive dating website for dogs made using HTML, CSS (Bootstrap).
+This website is a tinder ripoff for dogs.
+It was made using HTML and CSS (Bootstrap).